billhennessy/blog-chunky/content/post/2018/2018-09-01-jim-towey-is-confused.markdown

 Mr. Towey errs in extending the admonitions in [_Donum Veritatus_](https://www.vatican.va/roman_curia/congregations/cfaith/documents/rc_con_cfaith_doc_19900524_theologian-vocation_en.html) to administrative functions of the church.
-Writing about Archbishop Vigano's testimony about what Pope Francis knew and when he knew it, Towey writes ([according to Catholic News Agency](https://www.catholicnewsagency.com/news/ave-maria-president-amends-statement-denouncing-defiance-of-pope-44392)):
+Writing about Archbishop Viganó's testimony about what Pope Francis knew and when he knew it, Towey writes ([according to Catholic News Agency](https://www.catholicnewsagency.com/news/ave-maria-president-amends-statement-denouncing-defiance-of-pope-44392)):